dajuntian/SAS-Snippet/README.md

 ## SAS-Snippet
 Some Sniggets for SAS, to make our difficult life easier.
+And fun.

 ## License
 This program is free software: you can redistribute it and/or modify